josiahsrc/mvp_core/README.md

 ## Getting Started

 The following code is a stubbed out tutorial of how to use this package.
-See the `lib/examples` directory in the repository of this package for a more completed example.
+See the `example` directory in the repository of this package for a more complete example.
 You can find the repository [here](https://github.com/HatFeather/mvp_core).

 <b>Create the presenter (and the interfaces it expects).</b>